Optimizations

 - After prologue parameter stores

-With register-aware phi resolution (Phase 5), phi copies between blocks use direct register-to-register moves when both the incoming value and the phi destination are in allocated registers, avoiding stack round-trips.
+With register-aware phi resolution, phi copies between blocks use direct register-to-register moves when both the incoming value and the phi destination are in allocated registers, avoiding stack round-trips.
 The target block restores alloc_reg_slot for phi destinations after define_label, so subsequent reads use the register directly.
 For mixed cases (some values allocated, some not), a two-pass approach loads all incoming values into temp registers, then stores to destinations (registers or stack).
 This handles all dependency cases including cycles without needing a separate parallel move resolver.

 Requires register_allocation to be effective.